Despite the fact that I’ve traveled full-time for almost a decade, I’ve only experienced theft one time.

 Travel with Two Wallets

 Along with a “fake wallet” move, I recommend traveling with two wallets.
 Put a few bills in one wallet and a larger amount of money in the other.
-My husband and I did this in Central America.
+My travel partner and I did this in Central America.
 In case we were ever robbed, we could hand over the wallet with the least amount of money in it and keep the other wallet.

 If someone were to come into our hostel room, they would find our “hidden stash” underneath the pillow, grab the wallet, and leave feeling satisfied that they had struck gold.